How We're Thinking About Collaboration

 In most collaborative editors, the collaboration is the text.
 Two people type into the same document and the tool merges their keystrokes.

 This matters because it means collaboration can happen around the writing without disrupting the writing itself.
-Your collaborator can leave detailed feedback on a draft while you’re actively revising a different section.
-The annotations don’t conflict with your edits because they exist alongside the text, not inside it.
+Your collaborator can leave detailed feedback on a draft while you’re actively revising a different section, and the annotations don’t conflict with your edits, because they exist alongside the text rather than inside it.

-And because Quillium already has branching, your collaborator’s suggestion can literally become a revision: “try it this way” turns into a new version of the sentence that lives next to your original.
+Because Quillium already has branching, your collaborator’s suggestion can literally become a revision.
+“Try it this way” turns into a new version of the sentence that lives next to your original.
 You compare, you pick, or you keep both.
 That’s what a real writing conversation looks like.

 What we’re not building

 We’re not building a web client (yet).
-Collaboration in v1 is desktop-to-desktop: both people need the Quillium app.
-This is partly a resource constraint and partly intentional—writing apps belong on your desktop, and we’d rather get the core experience right than spread thin across platforms.
+Collaboration in v1 is desktop-to-desktop, so both people need the Quillium app.
+This is partly a resource constraint and partly intentional, because writing apps belong on your desktop, and also because we’d rather get the core experience right than spread thin across platforms.

 We’re not building Google Docs-style simultaneous typing as the primary interaction.
 You can edit at the same time, and those edits will sync correctly.
-But the product isn’t optimized for two people typing into the same paragraph at once.
-It’s optimized for two people thinking about the same paragraph in their own time and own way.
+Quillium isn’t optimized for two people typing into the same paragraph at once, though; it’s optimized for two people thinking about the same paragraph in their own time and their own way.

 We’re also not building a free tier for collaboration.
-Quillium Sync will be around $20/month, because running a real-time relay server costs real money and we’d rather charge honestly than mine your data.
+Quillium Omni will be around $20/month, because running a real-time relay server costs real money, and we’d rather charge honestly than mine your data.
 The writing app itself stays free forever, and collaboration is an upgrade for people who want it.
-Collaborators don’t need to pay—only the document owner does.
+Collaborators don’t need to pay; only the document owner does.
 See our pricing page for the full picture.

 When?